-Having a set amount automatically come out of your account each month “can really help you get that debt paid down,” he says.
+Having a set amount come out of your account automatically each month “can really help you get that debt paid down,” he says.

 If you prefer to have more control over the payment, you could accomplish the same goal by using online bill pay through the bank where you have your checking account, Roper says.

-To make sure the minimum gets paid on time, you could set up autopay for the minimum payment through your credit card company and set up an additional recurring payment of a set monthly amount through your bank, Clements says.
+To make sure the minimum gets paid on time, you could set up autopay for the minimum payment through your credit card issuer and set up an additional recurring payment of a set monthly amount through your bank, Clements says.

 Tips to make autopay work for you